CHIEF of POLICE & Command Staff

 Chief Kimerer attended Northwestern University and graduated with a B.A. in Classics and Philosophy from St. John's College.
 Chief Kimerer also attended the Graduate Institute for the Liberal Arts at St. John's.
 He is a graduate of the Harvard Negotiation Program at Harvard University Law School, a graduate of the National Executive Institute Leadership Class XXVI.
 Chief Kimerer has been a member of the Downtown Emergency Services Center Board of Directors for twelve years, serving for the last nine years as Chair.

-Assistant Chief Nick Metz commands the Investigations Bureau.
-This Bureau oversees Homicide, Robbery, Fraud, Auto Theft, Narcotics, Major Crimes Investigation, Internet Crimes Against Children, Vice, Domestic Violence, Sexual Assault, and CSI Units.
+Assistant Chief Carmen Best commands the Investigations Bureau.
+This Bureau oversees Homicide, Robbery, Fraud, Auto Theft, Narcotics, Major Crimes Investigation, Internet Crimes Against Children, Vice, Domestic Violence, Sexual Assault, and CSI Units, Gang Unit and Criminal Intelligence.

 Valarie Anderson is the Chief Administrative Officer (CAO) and oversees the Fiscal, Property and Fleets, Research Grants & Corporate Support, Data Center, and Records & Public Requests Sections.